Pressure Cooker Menudo

 - 1/2 cup vinegar, optional

-- Using a pressure cooker (including Instant Pot) at high heat, add meats, epazote, bay leaf, cloves, peppercorn, oregano, chilli ancho, nutmeg, onion (cut in quarters), salt and water.
+- Using a pressure cooker (such as an instant pot) at high heat, add meat, epazote, bay leaf, garlic, peppercorns, oregano, chili ancho, nutmeg, onion quarters, salt and water.

 - With lid off, bring to a boil then reduce heat.
 Skim any fat and foam.
 Stir carefully until no foam is produced.
-Remove and put chilli ancho aside once soft.
-NOTE: If cooking on stovetop, follow the same directions: Bring water to a boil and lower heat.
-Simmer for 2 to 3 hours until meat is tender.
-Skip to step 6.
+Once soft, remove chili ancho and set aside.

 - Lock pressure cooker lid (raising the pressure), then reduce heat to as low as possible to maintain a constant pressure.
-Cook for 1 hour.
+Cook for 1 hour until meat is tender and internal temperature reaches 160ºF.

 - Remove pressure cooker from heat and let it release all the pressure (approximately 15 minutes).

-- Add additional spice or salt if desired.
+- Add hominy.
+Season with additional spice or salt, if desired.
+Simmer until fully heated.

-- Serve with wedges of lime, chopped onions and corn tortillas.
+- Serve with wedges of lime, chopped onions and corn tortillas, if desired.